 - On the Update stack page, click Use existing template and then click Next.

-- On the Review <my-stack-name> page, click Rollback on failure and then click Submit.
+On the Review <my-unique-deployment-name> page, click Submit.

 Deleting an Existing Cluster